Lotlab/nrf52-keyboard/README.md

 And then, install `gcc-arm-none-eabi-7-2018-q2-update`.
 Copy the `Makefile.posix.template` or `Makefile.windows.template` to `Makefile.posix` or `Makefile.windows` (depending your OS), then modify the toolchain path in the file to your gcc installed path.

 Install [SDCC](http://sdcc.sourceforge.net/) to compile code for CH554.
+Note: This project require SDCC 4.0 to compile, older version in ubuntu 18.04 and debian 10 will not work.

 If you want to compile the bootloader, you should firstly complie the uECC library.
 See this [article](https://devzone.nordicsemi.com/b/blog/posts/getting-started-with-nordics-secure-dfu-bootloader).